TWC-Software/DaemonMaster/README.md

 - Using any .exe program as a service
 - Works with shortcuts (arguments are supported)
 - Automatic service-startup with Windows itself (Manual, Automatic with delay and Disabled works also)
+- Custom username and password for a service

 ## Planned Features
-- Custom username and password for a service
+- Command line parameters

 ## Thanks to
 - pinvoke.net (and its users)